B2ORG/T6-B2SONG-PATCH/README.md

 - Attempt counter has been added.
 It will reset between maps and game restarts.
 - All perma perks are now awarded at the beginning of each game on maps supporting them.
 - Progress counter has been added for Access Level 1 & 2.

+### V4.1
+- Fixed an issue where permaperk would not be lost and would remain active for the entire game if player would break permaperk conditions within first few seconds of the game